barsoom/devbook/styleguide/README.md

 We discuss in the comments and decide by consensus.
 Feel free to use emoji inspired by [the Crisp consensus model](http://blog.crisp.se/2014/03/27/peterantman/crisp-consensus-model-2-1):

 :thumbsup: Yes please!
-I support this.
+I actively support this.

-:thumbsdown: No way!
-I veto this.
+:thumbsdown: Veto!
+I feel that I have all the facts needed to say no.

-:punch: I forfeit my vote.
-I neither support nor oppose this change.
+:punch: I stand aside.
+I neither support nor oppose this.

-:point_right: I dunno.
-Let's discuss further.
+:point_right: Let's discuss further.
+We don't have all the facts yet.

+We may go several rounds.
+If we get all :thumbsup: or :punch: we have consensus.

 ---